Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Additional Refinements and Performance Optimization

 \subsection{Local Binarization}

 Existing monochrome QR code decoders usually use image luminance, e.g., the Y channel of the YUV color space, to binarize QR codes.
-However, directly applying it on color ones can be problematic because some colors (e.g., yellow) have much lower luminance than other colors, which makes some patterns undetectable.
+However, directly applying it on color ones can be problematic {because some colors have much higher luminance than other colors (e.g., yellow is often binarized as white)}, which makes some patterns undetectable.
 To solve this problem, we use a simple but effective method to binarize HiQ codes.
 Let $\mathbf{I}$ denotes an image of a HiQ code formatted in the \textit{RGB} color space.
 We first equally divide it into $8\times 8$ blocks.
 In each block, a threshold is computed for each channel as follows:

 where $i\in\{R, G, B\}$ and $\mathbf{I}_i$ is the $i$th channel of image $\mathbf{I}$.
 A pixel denoted by a triplet $(P_R,P_G,P_B)$ is assigned 1 (black) if $P_i<T_i$ for any $i\in\{R, G, B\}$, 0 (white) otherwise.